A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

-The recent thesis by Potvin \cite{potvin2023hypergraphs} provides many theoretical results on the relative barycentric subdivision homology including a Mayer-Vietoris theorem and computational algorithms that bypass construction of $\Delta(\H)$.
+The recent thesis by Potvin also provides many theoretical results on the RelBS homology including a Mayer-Vietoris theorem \cite[Theorems 4.1.1 and 4.1.3]{potvin2023hypergraphs} and computational algorithms that bypass construction of $\Delta(\H)$ \cite[Section 5.2]{potvin2023hypergraphs}.

-Whether relative barycentric homology is a functor has not yet been proven.
-In the case of hypergraph morphisms that are vertex identity maps and edge inclusions (as would be typical in a hypergraph filtration), the barycentric subdivision remains constant while the missing subcomplex shrinks.
-The quotient structure would then grow in a straightforward way.
-But this is merely intuition in the special case of hypergraph inclusion.
-We leave it as an open question to prove whether or not relative barycentric subdivision homology is a functor.
+Whether RelBS is a functor from $\Hyp$ to $\Ab$ has not yet been studied.
+However, even in the simple case of vertex identity maps and edge set inclusion, as would be typical in a hypergraph filtration, the barycentric subdivision can stay the same or grow while the missing subcomplex can shrink or grow depending on whether sub-edges or toplexes are added.
+Intuitively, this level of complexity already in the simple case of hypergraph inclusion leads us to believe functoriality is either not true or complicated, and therefore we leave it as an open question.